-Dr. Carola Krause Potsdam, 10.02.2020

-Gutenbergstr.
-33

-14467 Potsdam

-Germany

-Mail: Carola.Krause@codex-biomed.com

-European Medical Writers Association (EMWA)

-Chester House, 68 Chestergate, Macclesfield,

-Cheshire SK11 6DY

-United Kingdom

-Mail: info@emwa.org

 Application as Vice-President of the European Medical Writers Association

 Herewith, I would like to express my interest in the Vice President position.
 As an accomplished and successful medical communications consultant, I provide a global freelance expert service to academia, the pharmaceutical industry and the European Commission since 2016.